What Is a FICO Score?

 Amounts owed: 30%

-Borrowing high balances relative to your credit limits on these accounts can negatively affect your FICO Score, while keeping balances and credit utilization ratios low can have a positive effect.
+Carrying high balances relative to your credit limits on credit accounts will negatively affect your FICO Score, while keeping balances and credit utilization ratios low can have a positive effect.
+That’s why maxing out your cards will hurt your credit score, while keeping balances well below the recommended 30% of your credit limits will contribute positively to your FICO Scores.

 Length of credit history: 15%

-When scoring the length of your credit history, FICO considers the age of your oldest and newest credit accounts, the average age of all accounts and how recently you’ve used those accounts.
+When scoring the length of your credit history, FICO considers the age of your oldest and newest credit accounts and the average age of all accounts.

 Credit mix: 10%

-One factor that FICO considers, but gives the least weight to, is your credit mix, or the number and types of accounts listed on your credit reports.
+Another factor that FICO considers is your credit mix, or the number and types of accounts listed on your credit reports.
 Types of credit considered include credit cards, installment loans, retail accounts and mortgages, though you don’t need to have all these account types to score well.

-Opening and positively maintaining credit cards is important, and having an installment loan listed can also help.
-But you should avoid borrowing just to improve your credit mix.
+Opening and positively maintaining credit cards is important, and having an installment loan listed also helps — but you should avoid borrowing just to improve your credit mix.

 New credit: 10%

 FICO considers new credit by looking at the most recent activity on your credit reports.
-Specifically, it will consider recent hard credit inquiries or newly opened accounts, especially if you opened several in a short period.
+Specifically, it will consider recent hard credit inquiries or newly opened accounts.

 To score well on new credit, consider how opening accounts can affect your score.
-Try to avoid hard inquiries when possible, and limit the effect of new accounts by opening one at a time.
+Try to avoid hard inquiries when possible, and limit the effect of new accounts by opening one at a time and spacing out applications over six months to a year.

 Does everyone have a FICO Score?

-Consumers who have a short credit history or few accounts (four or less) on their credit reports might have a “thin credit file.”
+Consumers who have a short credit history or few accounts on their credit reports might have a “thin credit file.”
 This is a term for consumers who don’t have enough information on their credit reports to generate a credit score, including with the FICO model.